riverstone-church/documentation-site/source/_guides/editing-and-uploading-the-sermon.md

 The Adobe Premiere Pro project or the Apple Final Cut Pro library should be named the same as the folder, as well as the thumbnail file.

-All video from the service should be contained in a folder names `Footage` inside the main folder.
+All video from the service should be contained in a folder named `Footage` inside the main folder.

 Here is an example of what the folder might look like.
 ![](/assets/images/editing-and-uploading-the-sermon/folder-structure.png)